Free Random Projection for In-Context Reinforcement Learning: Preliminaries

 \subsection{Challenges in Altering the Random Projection's Distribution}

-Although changing the distribution of $U$ to incorporate structure seems straightforward, \emph{Haar property} of $\orthg{d}$ poses a fundamental obstacle.
-Specifically, if $U_1, U_2, \dots, U_n$ are each independently drawn from the uniform distribution, the product $U_n U_{n-1} \cdots U_1$ is invariant; no matter how many layers are multiplied, the distribution remains identical to that of a single $U$.
-This invariance prevents a naive stacking of uniform orthogonal matrices from introducing new biases.
-Consequently, a natural question arises: \textbf{Is there a way to replace the uniform distribution on $\orthg{d}$ with one that can impose a meaningful hierarchical structure?}
+Building on the compositional idea of \cref{ssec:extending-traj}, one might attempt to change the distribution of the random projection by replacing a single \(U\) with a product of \(\ell\) random orthogonal factors.
+Yet the \emph{Haar} property of the uniform distribution over \(\orthg{d}\) makes this ineffective: if \(U_1,\dots,U_\ell\) are independently drawn from the uniform distribution on \(\orthg{d}\), then the product \(U_\ell \cdots U_1\) has the same distribution as a single draw.
+Consequently, simply stacking uniform orthogonal matrices cannot inject hierarchical or structural bias.
+The question then becomes \textbf{how to replace the uniform distribution on \(\orthg{d}\) with one that can impose a meaningful hierarchical structure}.